PauliusMacernis/KnowledgeBase/Sass.md

  - What does "Sass partials" mean?
  <a href="#" title="
 You can create partial Sass files that contain little snippets of CSS that you can include in other Sass files.
 This is a great way to modularize your CSS and help keep things easier to maintain.
 A partial is simply a Sass file named with a leading underscore.
 You might name it something like `_partial.scss`.
 The underscore lets Sass know that the file is only a partial file and that it should not be generated into a CSS file.
-Sass partials are used with the `@import` directive.
+Sass partials are used with the `@import` directive, for example: `@import 'partials';`.
+As you see, when you import a file over Sass import you don't need to include the file extension `.scss`.
+Sass will figure it out.
 ">⌘</a>

  - What is the difference between "CSS import" and "Sass import"?
  <a href="#" title="
 CSS has an import option that lets you split your CSS into smaller, more maintainable portions.
 The only drawback is that each time you use `@import` in CSS it creates another HTTP request.
 Sass builds on top of the current CSS `@import` but instead of requiring an HTTP request, Sass will take the file that you want to import and combine it with the file you're importing into so you can serve a single CSS file to the web browser.
-When you import a file over Sass import you don't need to include the file extension `.scss`.
-Sass will figure it out.
 ">⌘</a>

  - What does "Sass mixins" mean?